Chart Color Schemes

 Employment conditions in Yorke Peninsula - South face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Yorke Peninsula - South has a balanced workforce with both white and blue collar jobs.
-Its unemployment rate is 7.3%.
+Yorke Peninsula - South has a balanced workforce with representation from both white and blue collar jobs across various sectors.
+As of June 2025, the unemployment rate is 7.3%.

 Frequently Asked Questions - Employment